chidamodu/prj-trip4sf/README.md

 # prj-trip4sf
-Parsing data files for Municipal Transportation Agency
+Parsing, cleaning, and presenting data for Municipal Transportation Agency.
+MTA's goal is to deliver more benefits, via data, to the public.